 Two U.S. patents covering both the salt and prodrug formulations of indoximod were issued in the United States on August 15, 2017 and February 19, 2019, respectively, providing exclusivity until at least 2036.
-We are continuing to pursue international patent coverage for these formulations in some countries and we are exploring the potential for further development and licensing opportunities but currently do not have any active program for these acquired small molecule product candidates.
+We are continuing to pursue international patent coverage for these formulations in some countries.
+We may explore the potential for further development and licensing opportunities for these product candidates; however, we currently do not have any active program for these acquired small molecule product candidates.